aminbehnami/reclining-seat-etiquette/README.md

 # Is It Rude to Recline Your Seat on a Plane?

 This repository contains a chart based on data from FiveThirtyEight’s flying etiquette survey.
-I selected the question about reclining seats because it's a common debate during air travel.
+I selected the question about reclining seats because I wanted to know what most people think about it.
+The results were interesting because they showed how many people are okay with it and how many think it’s rude.
+It’s a simple action that many people have different opinions about, and the chart made it easy to see the answers.

 ## Chart Summary
 - **502** people said it's *not rude at all*